flatironinstitute/gp-shootout/README.md

 * protect from annoying FLAM chol fail if tol too large
 * add Matern to RLCM (it's SE only so far)
 * FLAMGP in 3D
+* renamed m to mtot in efgp routines
+* other top-level fig-generating driver scripts
+* Update FLAMGP proxy setting to updated version proposed by Ken Ho